XingxingZhang/dense_parser/README.md

 luarocks install cutorch
 luarocks install cunn
 ```
+The parser was developed with an old version of torch probabily the version around Feb 2016.

 # Train an Unlabeled Parser
 Without loss of generality, we use Czech as an example.